Hi, I’m Louie Bacaj.

 A lot of the advice and dogma on entrepreneurship, especially for engineers, is to start a Startup and take VC dollars.

-It's like that old engineering joke, "If it doesn't scale, then what's the point?"
+It's like that old engineering joke became reality: "If it doesn't scale, then what's the point?"

-But the last decade of this mindset has produced anemic companies, many of which are worth far less many years after their IPO.
+But the last decade of this mindset produced anemic companies, most are worth far less years after IPO.
 Think Uber, think WeWork, and so many more.
 And some of which are completely gone.
+And what about all the naive engineers who took super early funding, tied themselves up for years, and never made it?

 But in a lot of ways, I am lucky.

-If it makes enough money to give you a great lifestyle and gives you freedom, who cares if it doesn't scale?
+Because if going into business can make you enough money for a great lifestyle and give you freedom, who cares if it doesn't scale?

 Thanks for reading The M&Ms Newsletter!
 Subscribe for free to receive new posts.